Conference

 Equity in recruitment practice

-Join our panel discussion to hear how the health and social care sector could lead the way in recruiting more disabled people, making our workplaces accessible for all and creating workplace cultures in which disabled staff can thrive.
+Our panel discussion shared how the health and social care sector could lead the way in recruiting more disabled people, making our workplaces accessible for all and creating workplace cultures in which disabled staff can thrive.

-• Adeshola Akanji, Outpatients Transformation and Efficiency Project Manager, Barts Health NHS Trust.
+• Adeshola Akanji, Outpatients Transformation and Efficiency Project Manager and Group Co-Chair for the Disability Network, Barts Health NHS Trust.

 • Stuart Moore, Equality, Diversity and Inclusion Lead (Workforce Education and Training), NHS England